nyfine99/mckelveyschofield/README.md

 ## Planned Additions

-- McKelvey-Schofield pathfinding capabilities for voters with any concave (and even some non-concave) utility functions.
+- McKelvey-Schofield pathfinding capabilities for voters with any weighted L1 or L2 norm utility functions.
 - A justification as to the validity of the winset boundary algorithm.
 - Exploration and possible implementation of non-greedy McKelvey-Schofield pathfinding.
 - Work with ranked-choice voting capabilities/animation.